wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

     .. include:: ../../../../_templates/installations/elastic/common/enable_elasticsearch.rst

 #.
-Execute the Elasticsearch's ``securityadmin`` script to load the new certificates information and start the cluster.
+Run the Elasticsearch's ``securityadmin`` script to load the new certificates information and start the cluster.
 To run this command, the value ``<elasticsearch_IP>`` must to be replaced by the Elasticsearch installation IP:

   .. code-block:: console

     # cd /usr/share/elasticsearch/plugins/opendistro_security/tools/
     # ./securityadmin.sh -cd ../securityconfig/ -nhnv -cacert /etc/elasticsearch/certs/root-ca.pem -cert /etc/elasticsearch/certs/admin.pem -key /etc/elasticsearch/certs/admin.key  -h <elasticsearch_IP>

-Execute the following command to ensure that the installation was made properly:
+Run the following command to ensure that the installation was made properly:

 .. code-block:: console